aspose-drawing/Aspose.Drawing-Documentation/net/getting-started/product-overview/_index.md

 - **WebPermission is restricted**.
 This means your application can only communicate with an address or range of addresses that you define in the <trust> element.
 - **FileIOPermission is restricted**.
 This means you can only access files in your application's virtual directory hierarchy.

-Due to the reasons specified above, Aspose .NET components cannot be used on servers granting permission set other than Full Trust.
+Due to the reasons specified above, Aspose .NET libraries cannot be used on servers granting permission set other than Full Trust.